clemdevs/todolist-app-js/README.md

 * All - shows all todos.

-To be continued:
+What can be improved:
-- Shorten repeated code to avoid DRY
+- Shorten repetative code to avoid DRY
 - Improve design